 23andMe and Ancestry data do not give copy number variation information, but several studies have linked specific SNPs to higher or lower amylase activity and copies of the gene.

-A study looking at the effects of weight loss diets over a two year period found that those with higher amylase activity (carriers of the A allele for rs11185098) were less likely to regain the weight that they had lost.
+A study looking at the effects of different weight loss diets over a two year period found that those with higher amylase activity (carriers of the A allele for rs11185098) were less likely to regain the weight that they had lost.
 Those that carried the G allele tended to regain weight.
 This study was interesting because it showed that the type of diet (low carb, low fat, high protein, etc) did not have an effect on weight loss based on amylase activity.

 Check your 23andMe results for rs11185098 (v.4 only):